 In this study, the diets of 41 children who underwent the stem cell transplantation were analyzed.
 Improved outcomes were seen among those eating more Parsley, as well as those children who ate onions, bulgur, yogurt and bazlama (a Turkish yeast bread).

-In 1999, Denmark’s Institute of Food Safety and Toxicology conducted a Parsley study on 14 people.
-In two study periods, the subjects added about four milligrams of parsley to their diet each day for one of two weeks.
+Furthermore, Denmark’s Institute of Food Safety and Toxicology conducted a study in 1999 on 14 people using parsley.
+In two study periods, the subjects included about four milligrams of parsley every day for one of two weeks.

-The researchers found that consuming Parsley boosted levels of erythrocyte glutathione reductase and superoxide dismutase in the subjects.
-These two enzymes increase detoxification efforts of the body.
-They also help remove oxidization agents that can harm tissues and blood vessels.
+The researchers found that taking Parsley boosted levels of erythrocyte glutathione reductase and superoxide dismutase in the subjects.
+These two enzymes increase detoxification efforts of the body, as they help remove oxidization agents that can harm tissues and blood vessels.